Cabrillo Festival of Contemporary Music: History

-The Festival was founded in 1963 by the composer Lou Harrison and collaborators from the Santa Cruz-area music community, on the campus of the newly opened Cabrillo College just outside Santa Cruz in Aptos, California.
+The Festival was founded in 1963 by the composers Lou Harrison, Robert Hughes and collaborators from the Santa Cruz-area music community, on the campus of the newly opened Cabrillo College just outside Santa Cruz in Aptos, California.
 The first music director was Gerhard Samuel.
 The Festival quickly grew to prominence, thanks in part to Harrison's stature and the participation of well-known composers such as John Cage and Aaron Copland.
 Subsequent music directors included Mexican composer Carlos Chávez, conductor Dennis Russell Davies, and American composer John Adams.
 By the late 1970s, the Festival had established itself as an independent organization unaffiliated with Cabrillo College.
 After the devastating Loma Prieta earthquake caused major damage around Santa Cruz in 1989, the Festival established itself in downtown Santa Cruz, and the majority of the Festival's performances since 1989 have taken place at Santa Cruz Civic Auditorium or at Mission San Juan Bautista in San Juan Bautista, California.

 In 1992, Marin Alsop was chosen as the Festival's new music director.
 Alsop rose to significant fame in the 2000s after being the first conductor awarded a MacArthur Genius Grant in 2005 and the first woman named to direct a major American orchestra, the Baltimore Symphony Orchestra, in 2007.
 In 1992, she was a young up-and-coming musician.
 She decided to more exclusively focus the Festival on the work of living composers.
 Since her tenure began, the Festival has promoted the careers of a number of prominent composers, performing their work and offering substantial commissions.
 Notable examples include Christopher Rouse, Jennifer Higdon, Kevin Puts, and Michael Daugherty.
 The Festival also frequently features the music of Philip Glass, John Adams, James MacMillan, and Osvaldo Golijov, among others.

 In September 2016, the Festival announced that Cristian Măcelaru would succeed Alsop as music director, beginning in summer 2017.

 The 2021 program included the world premier of "Contested Eden" by Gabriela Lena Frank, with recorded choreography filmed on locations of the nearby CZU Lightning Complex fires.

 The Cabrillo Festival Orchestra consists of professional musicians from around the world who travel to Santa Cruz annually for the two-week run of the festival.
 There is no formal audition process for the orchestra; new players are recruited by the music director in consultation with principal players, and undergo a three-season trial process before being granted tenure in their positions.
-The concertmaster of the Festival Orchestra is Justin Bruns, associate concertmaster of the Atlanta Symphony Orchestra.
-Other current principal players include Tim Munro (flute); Karen Wagner (oboe); Bharat Chandra (clarinet); Evan Kuhlmann (bassoon); Craig Morris (trumpet); Ava Ordman (trombone); Forrest Byram (tuba); Galen Lemmon (percussion); Nuiko Wadden (harp); Emily Wong (keyboard); Matt Albert (2nd violin); Sam Bergman (viola); Abraham Feder (cello); and Edward Botsford (bass).
+The current concertmaster of the Festival Orchestra is Justin Bruns.
+Other current principal players include Adam Sadberry (flute); Lillian Copeland (oboe); Bharat Chandra (clarinet); Hunter Gordon (bassoon); Federico Montes (trumpet); David Murray (trombone); Justin Benavidez (tuba); Galen Lemmon (percussion); Julie Smith Phillips (harp); Emily Wong (keyboard); Matt Albert (2nd violin); Sam Bergman (viola); Úna O'Riordan (cello); and Ryan Baird (bass).